The Republic of Yemen signed the Mine Ban Treaty on 4 December 1997 and ratified it on 1 September 1998. It entered into force on 1 March 1999.

 The evidence of further use of antipersonnel mines in 2016 suggests either that the 2002 declaration to the UN Secretary-General on the completion of landmine stockpile destruction was incorrect, or that these mines were acquired from another source after 2002.
 In a September 2016 letter, Yemen’s Ministry of Foreign Affairs in Sanaa, controlled by the Houthis and the General People’s Congress, alleged that individuals had smuggled weapons, including landmines, into Yemen in recent years, noting that the government had not been able to control its land or sea borders due to instability and fighting.
 In April 2017, the Ministry of Foreign Affairs denied that the Sanaa-based Ministry of Defense stockpiles antipersonnel mines.

-Journalists accompanying United Arab Emirate (UAE)-funded mine clearance teams in 2018 have documented hundreds of Houthi mines and explosive devices prior to destroying the weapons.
+Previously, journalists accompanying United Arab Emirate (UAE)-funded mine clearance teams in 2018 documented hundreds of Houthi mines and explosive devices prior to destroying the weapons.

 There has been no evidence to suggest that members of the Saudi Arabia-led coalition have used landmines in Yemen.

 On 2 April 2017, Yemen’s Ministry of Foreign Affairs, which is controlled by the Houthis and Saleh’s General People’s Congress Party, denied that Houthi-Saleh forces had used antipersonnel landmines, affirming the Sanaa-based authorities are “vigilant in abiding by [their] commitments” under the Mine Ban Treaty.